mcanabalb/coursera-getdata/CodeBook.md

 Also available as record variables:
 - `Subject`: An identifier of the human whose responsible for this measurement
-- `Activity`: The type of activity the human was taking part in which resulted in this measurement
+- `Activity`: The type of activity the human was taking part in which resulted in the record's measurements